 - Required Minimum Distributions strategy review

-We are not tax preparers, but we collaborate with your tax professional in Providence, RI to help you evaluate the tax impact of important planning choices.
+Although we do not prepare tax returns, we work alongside your tax professional in Providence, RI to clarify the tax implications of significant financial decisions.

 Your plan should reflect what you want to happen to your assets and how you want to support the people and causes you care about.